tvoutsos19/foodhub/README.md

  1. Start the web server with bin/server.
  1. Navigate to your live application preview.
  1. As you work, remember to navigate to /git and **Always Be Committing.**
- 1. Run `rails grade` as often as you like to see how you are doing, but **make sure you test your app manually first to make sure it matches the target's behavior first**.
+ 1. Run `rails grade` as often as you like to see how you are doing, but **make sure you test your app manually to make sure it matches the target's behavior first**.

 ## Recommended steps